 Beacon Seafood Pub

-This relative newcomer to the Smith Mountain Lake lakefront restaurant scene is located on shore at the Virginia Dare Marina near R-21.
+This relative newcomer to the Smith Mountain Lake lakefront restaurant scene is located on shore at the Virginia Dare Marina near R-21 and is only open in season.
 Beacon has ample transient slips suited to runabouts, tritoons and wake sports towboats.

 Re-built after a 2018 fire, the restaurant’s décor and menu are fittingly lake casual.
 The views from both indoor and outdoor seating are spectacular, and the restrooms are as clean as you’ll find.